 If you have 60mm land drainage pipe there will be 2 perforations per dwell (or indent in corrugations).
 The bigger the diameter you go the more perforations you will get so the orientation of the holes becomes less of a problem.
 By the time you reach 160mm land drainage you will have 6 holes per dwell which should be evenly distributed around the pipe.
 This is often referred to as a slotted drain.

 If you're installing a half-perforated pipe, such as half perforated twinwall, this is where the problem comes into question; whether the perforations are best facing upwards or downwards?

 Contrary to popular opinion, the most effective method is to have the holes facing down.

 Why do the perforations go downwards?

-The water surchanrges from the bottom of the trench, upwards into the pipe.
-Although you would think that having the holes at the top would mean the water could drip or seep into the perforations, this isn’t the case.
-The pipe should be surrounded by gravel, and the surface water falling from above will pass through the gaps in the gravel and fill the trench surrounding the pipe.
+The pipe should be surrounded by gravel in a trench where water moves through the ground, passes through the gaps in the gravel, and starts to fill the trench surrounding the pipe.
 As this happens the water will percolate into the pipe through the holes and flow out of the pipe when its installed with a fall.

 If the pipe is placed upside down, with perforations towards the top of the pipe, it's not like it wouldn't work — the pipe performs better and transports water quicker if they are pointing down.